webdigga/slot-picks/src/landingPages/pregnancy.md

 ---
 title: Get your Free Pregnancy Report
 seoTitle: Get your Free Pregnancy Report | Anttz Chiropractic
-description: Sign up for our report on chiropractic care during pregnancy, highlighting benefits, safety, and techniques to support comfort and wellness for mothers.
+description: Sign up for our report on Chiropractic care during pregnancy, highlighting benefits, safety, and techniques to support comfort and wellness for mothers.
 author: David White